GL-Li/summaries/vim-vscode/01_vim.md

 ### vim macros

 Macros are used to repeat a series of commands.
 Macros are named with single letter from a to z.
 To create a macro `a`, type `qa` followed by commands and ended with `q`.
-The macro `a` is in the register and can be viewed with `:reg a`.
+The macro `a` is in the registry and can be viewed with `:reg a`.
 Its content can be put (pasted) in normal mode with `"ap`.
 To use the macro, type `@a`, or `@@` for the last macro in normal mode.
 Best practices:

 - normalize cursor position at line beginning by typing `0` as the first command.
 - perform other edits and operations